 An Eye to the Future

 With CEC continuing to attract new businesses on a weekly basis, there is added excitement about the future of Cayman’s special economic zones.
 In April 2018, a $39 million plan for the first phase of a new 53-acre campus was approved by the Central Planning Authority.
 The George Town location is five minutes from the newly expanded Owen Roberts International Airport and boasts breath-taking views over South Sound.
 The master planned campus showcases environmental architecture and designs to encourage socialisation and collaboration, unlike anything seen in the Caribbean.
-CEC will break ground this year and the first three buildings of phase one are expected to be completed within the next five years.
+CEC broke ground back in October 2018.
+The first three buildings of phase one are expected to be completed within the next five years.
 The campus development is key to further developing the CEC business hub and fostering a vibrant community of innovative companies and entrepreneurs.

 If you would like to hear more about Cayman’s thriving special economic zones and discover what our team can do to help your business grow please don’t hesitate to get in touch.